 TYPES OF JUICE EXTRACTORS

-Centrifugal juicers are the most common types of juicers that you will find in the stores.
+Centrifugal juicers are the most common type of juicers you will find in stores.
 They are often upright and cylindrical in shape.
-They extract juice from fruits and vegetables by grating them into tiny pieces, then using a sieve to "spin" the juice out of the pulp at high speeds (in a similar manner to which a salad spinner extracts water from washed greens).
+They extract juice from fruits and vegetables by grating them into tiny pieces, and then using a sieve to "spin" the juice out of the pulp at high speeds.
+It uses a similar mechanism to which a salad spinner extracts water from washed greens.

-Pros: Centrifugal juicers are much faster when making juice so they are more convenient.
-They usually have larger "mouths" so you don't have to cut up fruit as much, which means less prep work.
-They are sometimes easier to clean than other types of juicers.
+Pros: Centrifugal juicers are much faster when making juice so they could be more convenient.
+They usually have larger "mouths" to save time with cutting up fruits, which means less prep work.
+They are also sometimes easier to clean than other types of juicers.
 There is a huge variety of centrifugal juicers on the market that can be owned on any budget.

 Masticating (Single Auger) Juicers:

 Masticating (aka "single gear") juicers use a screw-type auger to grind, crush and "chew" fruits, vegetables and leafy greens.
 It distributes the juice and extracts the pulp into separate containers.

 Pros: Masticating juicers do a much better job at juicing leafy greens and vegetables than centrifugal juicers, and they produce drier pulp—which means they extract more nutrients.
 These types of juicers usually last longer and come with longer warranties than centrifugal juicers.
 Masticating juicers can also be used to make nut butters, sauces, baby food and frozen fruit sorbets.